-This bill introduces new provisions that allow property owners to construct buildings on their property without needing to obtain a variance for minimum lot size or lot coverage, provided that the proposed density aligns with the surrounding neighborhood and the property's zoning.
-Specifically, property owners can build if their plans conform to the density of at least 51% of properties within a 1,000-foot radius that were built before the bill's effective date.
-The zoning administrator will be responsible for verifying compliance, and property owners must submit documentation for review and approval.
-Additionally, any subdivision of lots within the specified radius will require planning board approval.
+This bill introduces a new section to RSA 674, allowing property owners to construct buildings on their property without needing a variance for minimum lot size or lot coverage, provided that the proposed density aligns with the surrounding neighborhood and the property's zoning.
+The density is determined by assessing 51 percent of properties within a 1,000-foot radius that were built before the bill's effective date.
+The zoning administrator is tasked with verifying compliance, and property owners must submit documentation for review and approval.
+Additionally, any subdivision of lots within the specified radius requires planning board approval.

 The bill also modifies the process for municipalities to adopt energy-efficient and clean energy districts.
-It repeals and reenacts RSA 53-F:2, allowing cities, towns, and village districts to adopt these provisions through their normal legislative procedures or, in the case of towns without a charter, after holding a public hearing.
-The public notice requirements for these hearings are specified, including the need for a description of the proposed district and the option for registered voters to petition for the adoption to be included in the next annual meeting's warrant.
-Furthermore, the bill amends RSA 53-F:4, III to include the term "improvements" in the notice of assessment and lien related to property assessments for qualifying installations.
+It repeals and reenacts RSA 53-F:2, allowing cities, towns, and village districts to adopt these provisions through their normal legislative procedures or, in the case of towns without a charter, through a public hearing process.
+The governing body can vote on the adoption after the hearing, and if the proposed ordinance is significantly altered, an additional public hearing is required.
+Furthermore, the bill includes a provision for registered voters to petition for the adoption of the chapter to be included in the next annual meeting's warrant.
+The language also specifies that municipalities must execute a notice of assessment and lien for property improvements related to the energy districts, with the term "improvements" being newly inserted into the legal text.

 Statutes affected: